Guardian Portal

 3. Historical Reference

-CANON remains part of the guild’s history and foundation, but it is no longer the active operating identity of the guild.
+CANON stays part of the guild's history, but it is no longer the active operating identity.

 4. Standard

-Guild-facing operations should not rely on outdated CANON naming, branding, or structural references where BASTN has replaced them.
+Guild-facing operations should not lean on old CANON naming, branding, or structure where BASTN has replaced it.

 Section XIV